Kaicene F300

-The Kaicene F30 (凯程 神骐F30) is a compact pickup truck which was developed by Changan Automobile under the sub brand Kaicene since January 2016.
+The Kaicene F300 (凯程 神骐F300), previously the Kaicene F30 until 2022, is a compact pickup truck which was developed by Changan Automobile under the sub brand Kaicene since January 2016.

 Overview

 The Kaicene F30 is the first product of Kaicene's Shenqi series pickup trucks.
 The F30 is categorized as a compact pickup truck available as standard and long wheelbase models.
 The long wheelbase model is 55mm longer and 30 mm narrower than the standard wheelbase model, and only the standard wheelbase model is equipped with fog lamps.
 The standard wheelbase model has a cargo bed with dimensions: 1500×1415×480mm while the long wheelbase model has a cargo bed with dimensions: 2020×1465×400mm.
 The crew cab models were the first to launch in 2016 while the single cab model was launched later in July 2018.
 The single cab model features a dropside bed with dimensions: 3000×1580×400mm.

 Front view of the Kaicene F30.

 Rear view of the Kaicene F30.